Pau Grand Prix: Starts of the Grand Prix de Pau

 The 1933 Grand Prix de Pau was held in February with snow still on the ground.
 The race was won by Marcel Lehoux driving a Bugatti.

 There was no Grand Prix in 1934, and in 1935 the event returned with a modified route that bypassed Beaumont Park – the route that is still in use today – and the location of the pits was also moved.
-In 1937, the regulations were changed and Grand Prix cars were restricted to 4500 cc.
-In 1938, the Pau Grand Prix was the scene of a symbolic duel between French René Dreyfus (Delahaye) and the German Rudolf Caracciola (Mercedes-Benz).
+In 1937, the regulations were changed and Grand Prix cars were restricted to 4500 cc or 3000 cc supercharged.
+The 1938 Pau Grand Prix was the scene of a symbolic duel between French René Dreyfus (Delahaye 145) who defeated the Germans Rudolf Caracciola and Hermann Lang who shared a Mercedes-Benz W154 with a pit stop in between while Dreyfus did not stop and won.
 In 1939, another duel took place between two Mercedes teammates, Hermann Lang and Manfred von Brauchitsch; Lang won the race.

 The event took place regularly with a race almost every year, except during World War II, but returned to the calendar in 1947.
 The 1947 and 1948 events were very successful keeping the public in suspense from start to finish.
 In 1948, the young Nello Pagani won, defeating many of the famous drivers of the time, such as Raymond Sommer, Philippe Etancelin and Jean-Pierre Wimille.